Resource Guide

 To reserve: log into Mazevo, enter your event information, choose your date(s) and times, and choose Viking Union for the building.
 You'll find a list of the rooms listed above and other options such as Lobby Tables and Button Makers.

 Exterior Space will include areas such as Red Square, the Performing Arts Center (PAC) Plaza, Communications Lawn, and Old Main Lawn.
 These spaces are good when you want your event to be visible and open to all audiences.
-The downside is planning around weather, most are not easily accessible for those with disabilities, and you'll need to plan around classes so as to not disturb if your event includes projected sound.

-Cost: any costs will be attached to what set up is needed such as tables & chairs, tents, staging, security, etc.
+Cost: any costs will be attached to what set up is needed such as tables, chairs, tents, staging, security, etc.

 To reserve: log into Mazevo, enter your event information, choose your date(s) and times, and choose Exterior for the "building."
+Complete this reservation at least three weeks before your event as additional approvals will be needed from departments such as campus police and grounds crew.

 Cost: Rooms are generally free unless you need extra support such as additional tables and chairs.
 Work orders may need to be submitted if custodial needs are probable or a building will need to be unlocked.
 Event Services will assist with this and explain costs as needed.